AbugaAroni/AngularIP1/README.md

 ### Author: [Abuga Aroni] (https://github.com/AbugaAroni/)

 ### Description
-This is a web application created in Angular for a creating and sharing Quotes.
-Users can vote on the quotes too.
+This is a web application created in Angular for creating, viewing and sharing Quotes.
+Users can vote on the quotes and delete them too.

 ### Features
 You can see a quote.